 After reviewing the above quantitative and qualitative criteria, and finding that your background matches the requested criteria, you may be formally considered for the Global Board Ready Women List.
-Simply email your LinkedIn profile and the email address where you wish to be contacted.
+Simply send an email with your LinkedIn profile URL and a resume or CV attached as a PDF or Word file.
 The nominating committee will review your submission and contact you with next steps.

 All board ready women are welcome.

 Build Your Board Potential